darrylwest/go-unique/README.md

 * ulid - a 26 character sortable
 * uuid - from standard high-quality uuid
 * guid - a uuid with dashes stripped
+* cuid - a 25 character id generator
+* xuid - a cuid without the 'c'

 And some ids suitable for sessions, etc:

 * tsid - a 12 character sortable id, good to the nano second
 * txid - a 16 character sortable id, tsid with random bytes
+* slug - a 7-10 character id based on cuid logic

 ## Installation